-- 6.1.2 Major excavation work was carried at Holes 6, 10 and 11 during the reporting month.
+- 6.1.2 Major excavation work was carried at Holes 10, 11, 14 and 16 during the reporting month.
 Haul road was constructed linking up all 18 golf course except Hole 13.
-Sprinklers were provided when the rock breaking activities were carried out for dust suppression at Holes 6 and 18 only.
-Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient mitigation measures was provided on site.
-According to the site observation, only three water trucks were provided on site to minimize the dust generation from the haul road. - 6.1.3 There were three large soil stockpiles on site at Hole 9, Hole 18 and near Hole 17.
-The one located at Hole 18 was covered by tarpaulin, the one located near Hole 17 was partially hydroseeded and no mitigation measure was provided for the one located at Hole 9.
+No dust suppression measure was provided during rock breaking activities carrying at Holes 6, 10, 11, 14 & 16.
+Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient dust mitigation measures was provided on site.
+According to the site observation, two to three water trucks were provided on site for haul road watering to minimize the dust generation from the haul road only. - 6.1.3 There were five major large soil stockpiles on site near Holes 1, 9, 16 and 18.
+Only two of them were partially covered with tarpaulin / hydroseed.
 The Contractor was repeatedly urged to provide sufficient mitigation measures and watering the hydroseed areas. - 6.1.4 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road by paving the heavy traffic haul road and haul road near to the existing golf course.
-For other excavation or earth moving areas, the Contractor was repeated reminded to provide sufficient dust suppression measure on site. - 6.1.5 Concrete batching plant was operating during this reporting month.
+The Contractor was repeatedly reminded to provide sufficient dust suppression measure at all other excavation / earth moving areas. - 6.1.5 Concrete batching plant was operating during this reporting month.
 The estimated quantity of concrete produced was around 100m3/day.
-No major dust generation was observed from the concrete batching plant during operation.
+No major dust generation was observed from the concrete batching plant during operation. - 6.1.6 Dust emission was observed during the unloading of aggregates from the barge to the trucks located at temporary barging point.
+The Contractor was reminded to keep the aggregates moist in any time during the material transfer.